Why Korean Sunscreens Can’t Be Sold In Australia

 Zinc oxide

-In Korea, companies have far better access to more sunscreen ingredients to work with, which is a result of the faster moving regulations.
+In Korea, companies have better access to more sunscreen ingredients to work with, which is a result of the faster moving regulations.
 The approval process for them is much quicker, meaning newer and innovative sunscreen formulas can improve on issues that the older formulas have.

 A common observation by many is that Korean sunscreens feel different, as they feel less chalky and heavy and don’t leave a white cast.

-Until a Korean Beauty company is willing to submit their sunscreen to the sunscreen testing processes in Australia, Korean sunscreens aren’t legally available for sale here.
+Until a Korean beauty company is willing to submit their sunscreen to the sunscreen testing processes in Australia, Korean sunscreens aren’t legally available for sale here.

 Doing this would require significant time and money to satisfy Australian regulators that Korean products live up to their stated claims.